tajsandhu/CMPE_258_Group_Project/README.md

 Output files were created in `mAP/scripts/extra/from_kerasyolo3/version_20210504104439` Copied these files into `input/detection-results/`

+Ran script to intersect ground-truth and detection-results files, in case YOLO misses some images entirely:
+`python intersect-gt-and-dr.py`

 Then ran mAP main script:
 `cd mAP`
 `python main.py`